 Why is Britten's Children a silly and misleading book?
 Well the clue is in the title.
 Flick through it and try and find the references to girls.
 Britten's Boys would have been a better title.
 I haven't read it for a couple of years, but when I did my overwhelming impression was of a determined attempt to exonerate Britten.
 Bridcut interviewed a number of people who were "taken up" by Britten, including the actor David Hemmings, and recorded that nothing untoward had taken place between them.
 Hemmings stated that he was well aware, as the original Miles in The Turn of the Screw, how attracted to him Britten was; it was just that Britten never did anything about it.
 Bridcut concludes from his failure to find any evidence against Britten that the composer never did anything wicked.

 This naive conclusion must be read in the light of the Harry Morris affair.
 In 1937 Britten, then 24, took Morris, a chorister aged 13, on holiday to Crantock in Cornwall with his family.
-Whilst there an incident occurred; Morris returned to London and a stand-up row took place between Britten and his elder brother; they were estranged for a time afterwards.
+As a present Britten had bought Morris some new pyjamas.
+Whilst at Crantock an incident occurred; Morris returned to London and a stand-up row took place between Britten and his elder brother; they were estranged for a time afterwards.
 Bridcut writes (p.52) that later in life Morris said he had been alarmed "by what he understood as a sexual approach from Britten in his bedroom.
 He said he screamed and hit Britten with a chair.
 This brought Beth (Britten's sister) rushing into the room, who, he said, shouted at her brother.
 She and Ben left, and Beth locked the door.
 Harry got dressed, packed his bags, and sat waiting for the morning.
 Without speaking, Beth took him to the station, and dispatched him to London.
 When he reached home, he told his mother what had happened, but she told him off and refused to believe his story.
 He never told his father."

 Morris died in 2002.
 Bridcut notes (p.46) that "as an old man he had revisited Crantock, and the experience had made him feel ill".
 Then, astonishingly, Bridcut goes on, "Benjamin evidently delighted in laying on for Harry the same sort of treats as those he had given (another young protege), and in seeing his eyes light up with fresh experiences beyond his reach at home.
 This was what motivated him all his life in establishing friendships with boys".